Collection Development Policies

 In keeping with the mission of Barry University, the library provides services and resources in support of quality education and the development of learning, teaching, and research.

 Collection Development Policy Statement

 The basic philosophy of the Monsignor William Barry Memorial Library is to acquire, organize and disseminate materials needed to support and enhance the instructional programs and educational goals of the University.
-Materials needed by faculty for private research will be supported by interlibrary loan.
-Materials are chosen for the interest, information, education and enlightenment of the Barry community.
-The library strives to collect material to present all points of view and material is not to be prescribed or removed from the library shelves due to partisan or doctrinal disapproval.
+Materials are chosen for the interest, information, education and enlightenment of the Barry University community.
+The Library strives to collect materials to present all points of view.
+No material is to be prescribed or removed from library collections due to partisan or doctrinal disapproval.
 Materials will not be excluded because of the race, nationality, ethnicity, political, religious, or sexual orientation of the author.
-The library subscribes to the following American Library Association statements, which are included in the Appendix of this document:
+The library subscribes to the following American Library Association statements:

 I. Selection Responsibility

-It is the responsibility of the Collection Manager to work with the faculty, the librarians, the Library Advisory Council, and the Library Director to select electronic databases in all areas, providing a wide range of professional and academic resources.
-Strong emphasis is placed on electronic databases to provide off campus students adequate access to resources.
+It is the responsibility of the Electronic Resources Coordinator to work with the faculty, the librarians, the Library Advisory Council, and the Library Director to select electronic databases in all areas, providing a wide range of professional and academic resources.
+Strong emphasis is placed on electronic databases to provide off-campus students adequate access to resources.